osmosis-labs/beaker/README.md

 └── .beaker
 ```

-#### `frontend` and `contracts`
+#### `frontend`

-These should be self explanatory, it's where frontend and contracts are stored.
-And as you might be able to guess from the name, one project can contain multiple contracts.
+This should be self explanatory, it's where frontend and contracts are stored.

+With `counter-example` template, it demonstrate how frontend app can access deployed code/contract's info through [`.beaker`](#beaker-1).
+It does so by symlinking `.beaker` into frontend directory, and since states in `.beaker` are in json format, javascript code can just import them.

+With `minimal` template, this directory does not exist, which means it does not assume your frontend choice.
+In that case, you might want to checkout [create-cosmos-app](https://github.com/cosmology-tech/create-cosmos-app) for scaffolding your frontend or just create one from scratch.

+#### `contracts`

+This is where smart contracts are stored.
+Single workspace can contain multiple contracts.

+With `counter-example` template, this should have `counter` contract pregenerated.

 #### `Cargo.toml`